OGS-GmbH/ngx-keycloak/README.md

 ##### validateCredentials(email: string, password: string, additionalsInRequest?: AdditionalsInRequest | undefined): Observable&lt;void&gt;
 Validate credentials of an user by creating a new Keycloak session.\
-If the given credentials are valid, then the Keycloak Session'll be invalidated by revoking the Access Tokens of the created Keycloak session.\
+If the given credentials are valid, then the Keycloak session will be invalidated by revoking the Access Tokens of the created Keycloak session.\
-Otherwise, a new Keycloak session could not be created and a revokation is void.
+Otherwise, a new Keycloak session could not be created and a revocation is void.

 Arguments:
 - email: The given email by the user